DarrenFitz/DataRepresentationProject2015/README.md

 This dataset was received in Comma Separated Values (CSV) format, and was downloaded from [*Galway City Public Sports Facilities*](https://data.gov.ie/dataset/galway-city-public-sports-facilities/resource/2db7c358-4ec1-4cfb-9456-d935cc0157aa).
 The CSV file contains 48 rows, the first being a header row with the names of each field.

+Each entry has 12 columns with headings as folows:

 | Headings       | Description                                                 | Example        |
 | -------------- |:-----------------------------------------------------------:|:--------------:|